 The appearance of folliculitis after hair restoration can range from mild redness and a few scattered bumps to more pronounced inflammation.
 It’s important to differentiate this from other post-operative reactions, though a qualified medical professional is always your best resource for diagnosis.
 The key is to address it promptly to prevent it from impacting the growth of your transplanted grafts.

-Several factors can contribute to the development of folliculitis after hair restoration:
+Several factors can contribute to the development of folliculitis after hair restoration, (see also “why post-transplant scalp care is so critical?“)

 While mild cases of folliculitis after hair restoration often resolve on their own with proper care, there are instances where you should contact your surgeon or a dermatologist immediately.